EdgeCrafters/.github/profile/README.md

-# EdgeCrafters: Edged Judger Platform (EJP)
+EdgeCrafters: Edged Judger Platform (EJP) 🚀

-## Introduction
-Welcome to the home of EdgeCrafters!
-We are the creators of the Edged Judger Platform (EJP).
-Our primary mission is to lower the barriers to coding education.
-EJP is an edge computing-based assignment grading (Judger) service, allowing educators to manage students' coding assignments without the need for high-cost server setup or external platform subscription.
+EJP is an open-source platform designed to lower the barriers of providing coding education.
+By leveraging edge computing and user's local resources, educators can manage and grade students' coding assignments without the need for high-cost server setups or third-party platform subscriptions.

-## Background
-As the significance of software education has become prominent, the essence of hands-on 'practice' in software teaching is undeniable.
-Previous platforms have their own online judger services, enhancing the quality and accessibility of coding education.
-However, these services still possess limitations.

-Traditional online judger services often rely on web-based structures, asking users to code and submit through their web IDEs.
-This isn't always ideal, especially for complex assignments that involve multiple source files and build-link processes.
-Such tasks are often conducted on dedicated servers provided by institutions.
-Both these dedicated servers and online judgers face challenges, especially when there's a surge in submissions, leading to server overloads.

-## Our Solution: EJP
-EJP is designed to tackle those above challenges.
-By executing most of the tasks in the user's local environment, EJP allows educators to distribute and manage coding assignments with minimal server setup costs.
-It's an open-source project aimed at enabling anyone to set up their learning groups, create assignments, and facilitate solutions.
-Our goal is to ensure that even small-scale educational entities or those with limited budgets can effectively manage numerous coding assignments without the hefty price tag.

-## Contribute
-Feel free to dive into our codebase, raise issues, submit PRs, or even set up EJP for your own educational community!

----
+Highlights 🌟:
+Cost-Effective: No more expensive server setups or platform subscriptions.
+Leverage Local Resources: Uses the distributed computing resources that users already possess.
+Open-Source and Free: Anyone can set up, contribute, and benefit.
+Components 🛠:
+EJP-T (For Teachers): Craft assignments and manage student grades.
+EJP-S (For Students): Submit answers and get instant feedback.
+EJP-BE (Server Program): Set up the server with ease.
+OS Support: Currently Linux only.
+Windows & Mac support is on the horizon.

+Getting Started 📚:
+For detailed instructions on each component, dive into the respective repositories.

+Contributing 🤝:
+Feel free to fork, improve, make pull requests or fill issues.
+We're open to suggestions and improvements!

+License 📄:
+EJP is MIT licensed.